aces/Loris/modules/schedule_module/help/schedule_module.md

 # Schedule Module
-The module allows you to add, edit, query and view appointment.
+The module allows you to add, delete, edit, query and view appointment.